tleppertbio/pathogentotree/README.md

   **What does this do?**

-  reset.script is run from cleanup-mycosnp-vm.script, reset.script executes in six ways.
+  - eset.script is run from cleanup-mycosnp-vm.script, reset.script executes in six ways.
-  Requeues a vm using an earlybam file from the bucket, requeues a vm using a .bam and .bai file from the bucket.
+  - Requeues a vm using an earlybam file from the bucket, requeues a vm using a .bam and .bai file from the bucket.
-  Requeues a vm using a .1.trimmed.fastq and .2.trimmed.fastq from the bucket.
+  - Requeues a vm using a .1.trimmed.fastq and .2.trimmed.fastq from the bucket.
-  Continues queuing the second half of a process vm2's if the first have of a large run is finished.
+  - Continues queuing the second half of a process vm2's if the first have of a large run is finished.
-  Pulls files from the bucket to a local ./maple directory and cleans up old files and vms.
+  - Pulls files from the bucket to a local ./maple directory and cleans up old files and vms.
-  Flags when a run has failed completely and needs to be requeued by the user.
+  - Flags when a run has failed completely and needs to be requeued by the user.
-  Pulls a list of vms to a file compute_instances.list from the google cloud to check on the status as well as finding the zone.
+  - Pulls a list of vms to a file compute_instances.list from the google cloud to check on the status as well as finding the zone.
-  The file compute_instances.list is used for determining which vms to remove and how define the components of the remove command.
+  - The file compute_instances.list is used for determining which vms to remove and how define the components of the remove command.

   Here is an example of a bucket.list file that is created by this reset.script.
   [example bucket.list file](./bucket.list.example)